-Vestcor’s development will wrap around three single-family, gabled roof structures built between 1909 and 1914.
+Vestcor’s development will result in the razing of these single-family, gabled roof structures built between 1909 and 1914.
 The architecture of Brooklyn’s historical housing stock reflect variations of the Folk Vernacular Style of architecture.
 These buildings represent vanishing examples of how rural and lay builders in the South utilized simple and time tested construction principles, as well as local building materials of the 19th and early 20th century.

 The Lofts at Brooklyn community, would be Vestcor’s 4th affordable housing multi-family development in Jacksonville’s urban core.
 The move away from market-rate housing representing a shift in the company’s strategy in regards to urban residential development.
 These four affordable housing developments rely on the Low Income Housing Tax Credit (LIHTC), a federal subsidy administered by the Florida Housing Finance Corporation (FHFC).

 The company is under contract to purchase the land; however, the land purchase is contingent upon whether or not Vestcor is awarded LIHTC rights for $17 million tax credits.
 In addition to federal housing tax credits, the Downtown Investment Authority has approved a $3.38 million REV Grant as a reduction in property taxes credited over 15 years and a $626,000 loan to TVC Development for the proposed Lofts at Brooklyn development.
 Although final architectural plans are subject to LIHTC awards, the development is slated to include studio, one-, two- and three- bedroom apartment options.

 The local incentive package provided for Lofts at Brooklyn, which are similar to the structures of incentives given to Vestcor’s three LaVilla affordable housing developments, is an interesting contrast to the level of local investment needed to spur market-rate residential growth in 2003 and 2006.
 Given that these new affordable housing starts are subsidized through the federal LIHTC program, the Downtown Investment Authority had significantly less exposure and a much lower initial cash outlay to incentivize over 500 new residential housing units over a 4 year period.